techidaily/site-android-transfer/source/_posts/how-to-transfer-data-after-switching-from-honor-magic5-ultimate-to-latest-samsung-drfone-by-drfone-transfer-from-android-transfer-from-android.md

 Tap on the continue button on your iOS device and wait for a ten-digit code to appear.

-Once you receive the code on your iPhone, enter it on the android device and wait for the Asus ROG Phone 8 Pro devices to connect.
+Once you receive the code on your iPhone, enter it on the android device and wait for the Honor Magic5 Ultimate devices to connect.
 Select all the content you want to move and click Next.

 Once the loading bar on the iOS device is done, tap on the 'Done' button on your android device.
 Proceed to set up your iOS device using the onscreen steps.

 If you are not receiving any code on your iOS device, you can fix it by ensuring the Wi-Fi is always on throughout the process.
 You can also reboot your devices if the error is temporary.

-- **Move to iOS could not communicate correctly with the Asus ROG Phone 8 Pro devices.**
+- **Move to iOS could not communicate correctly with the Honor Magic5 Ultimate devices.**

 To avoid this Move to iOS error, ensure both devices run on updated operating systems, i.e., android 4.0 or later and iOS 9 or later.
 The phones must have enough power, and lastly, ensure that you turn off background apps to avoid notifications during the transfer process.